Blog>Cost Guides>How much does it cost to replace a boiler with a heat pump?

 As you can see, the cost to replace an oil or gas boiler with a heat pump will vary massively based on lots of different factors — from the size of your home to the type of heat pump you need.

-With that in mind, the best way to calculate how much it will cost to switch from a boiler to a heat pump is to get bespoke quotes from specialists near you.
+With that in mind, the best way to calculate how much it will cost to switch from a boiler to a heat pump is to get quotes from certified installers near you.

 Key takeaways